 Map the revegetation site.
 Locate any existing shrubs, trees, wet

-etc. Draw a cross section of the riparian area and break it up into
+areas, etc. Draw a cross section of the riparian area and break it

-of similar conditions.
-(Low, wet areas, higher banks, transition zones,
+up into zones of similar conditions.
+(Low, wet areas, higher

 Decide which species are appropriate for each zone.
 Willow cuttings, for example, would work well along an unrooted cutbank where soil disturbance has to be kept to a minimum.

-on your map.
-Remember that the spacings are only averages.
-Nature seems
+plantings on your map.
+Remember that the spacings are only

-a plan that resembles a natural distribution, but you can only try -
+resembles a natural distribution, but you can only try - secure in

 After completing your plan, you will be able to come up with a

-list for the numbers of different native plant species you will need
+requirement list for the numbers of different native plant species

 Collecting rooted plants from the wild is unethical.
 Not only is the removal of plants from undisturbed areas extremely destructive, but the survival rate is generally very low.
 Many rare plant species have been brought to the brink of extinction by unthinking collectors who are not aware that they are individuals among many.